angelleye/paypal-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.1.8 =
 After updating, make sure to clear any caching / CDN plugins you may be using.
-Also, go into the plugin's gateway settings, review everything, and click Save even if you do not make any changes..
+Also, go into the plugin's gateway settings, review everything, and click Save even if you do not make any changes.